PAIDiPaidThis.com

 • Lifetime cover renews the vet fee limit each year for ongoing conditions, which is why it is the type that actually protects against long-term illness.

-• Annual and time-limited policies stop paying for a condition after a set period or once it becomes pre-existing, which is where owners get caught out.
+• Annual and time-limited policies stop paying for a condition after a set period or once it becomes pre-existing, which is where owners get caught out, often without realising until they claim.

-• The stakes are high with major procedures, as cruciate ligament surgery can cost up to £5,000 and often needs follow-up on the other leg later.
+• The stakes are high with major procedures.
+Cruciate ligament surgery can cost up to £5,000 and often needs follow-up on the other leg later, so one condition can generate two large claims.

 • Cheaper policies look attractive until a chronic condition appears, so read what happens at renewal rather than only comparing the monthly premium.